Morgenshtern: Political views

-In June 2023, the government of Kyrgyzstan canceled his performance at the Alga Fest music festival in Bishkek.
-Kyrgyz authorities and politicians justified the decision by saying that Morgenshtern has a "bad influence" on young people, but the real reason may be that post-Soviet Kyrgyzstan is heavily dependent on Russia and under the influence of the Russian government.
+In June 2023, the government of Kyrgyzstan canceled his scheduled performance at the Alga Fest music festival in Bishkek, citing his "bad influence" on youth, which media observers attributed to the Kyrgyz government's alignment with Russian political pressure.

-He supported the 2024 Bashkortostan protests and published a picture of the Bashkir national hero Salawat Yulayev on social networks.
+He supported the 2024 Bashkortostan protests, publishing images of the Bashkir national hero Salawat Yulayev on social media in solidarity with the protesters.

-In 2024, Morgenshtern's concerts in the UAE were canceled and he was denied entry to Dubai after Russian authorities blacklisted him and labeled him a "foreign agent."
+In 2024, his concerts in the United Arab Emirates were canceled, and he was subsequently denied re-entry to Dubai after Russian authorities pressured UAE officials to enforce restrictions against him as a "foreign agent."
+Following his exclusion from the UAE, he made Israel his primary place of residence.